ocaml-sf/learn-ocaml-corpus/exercises/leftist_heaps/descr.md

 it is automatically persistent: the operations that we are about to implement are nondestructive.

-A heap must satisfy the **heap invariant**: if an element `x` is stored higher in the tree than an element `y`, then `x` is more urgent than `y`, that is, `priority x <= priority y` holds.
+A heap must satisfy the **heap invariant**: if an element `x` is an ancestor in the tree of an element `y`, then `x` is more urgent than `y`, that is, `priority x <= priority y` holds.
 In particular, the element that is stored at the root of the tree has minimal priority.

-By definition, the **rank** of a heap is the length of its right spine.
+By definition, the **rank** of a heap is the length of its right spine, that is, the length of its rightmost branch.
 Thus, the rank of an empty heap is zero, while the rank of a nonempty heap is one more than the rank of its right child.
 For efficiency, we require every heap to satisfy the **rank invariant**: the rank of a nonempty heap is stored at